Wirth’s Circus

 ‘Cooper and Bailey’s circus arrives by boat, 1877

-At a time when long distance travel was difficult and expensive, they gave a glimpse of the wider world, as well as providing live entertainment suitable for the whole family.
-Travelling circus’ began visiting Melbourne at the start of the gold rush.
+At a time when long distance travel was difficult and expensive, they gave a glimpse of the wider world, as well as providing live entertainment for the whole family.
+Overseas troupes began touring Australia from the mid 19th century, they were drawn to Melbourne in the 1850s by the start of the gold rush.

-In 1887, a large American circus company, Cooper and Bailey’s, pitched their tent next to St Kilda Road for the first time.
+In 1887, a large American circus company, Cooper and Bailey’s, pitched their tent next to St Kilda Road just to the south of the city.

 Cooper and Bailey’s were a hit: huge crowds turned out to watch them perform.
-They proved so popular that the company came back every season for more than twenty years, through to 1900, on each occasion using the same site on St Kilda Road.
+They proved so popular that the company would return each year through to 1900, on each occasion using the same site on St Kilda Road.

 Poster for the FitzGerald Brothers circus